Invariant varieties for polynomial dynamical systems: Introduction

-Thus, the bulk of the technical work in this paper concerns the problem of describing those affine plane curves $C \subseteq \AA^2_\CC$ which are $(f,g)$-skew invariant where $f$ and $g$ are trivial polynomials in the sense of the previous paragraph.
-Via some easy reductions one sees that this problem is really the same as that of describing those polynomials $h$ for which there are polynomials $\pi$ and $\rho$ satisfying $f \circ \pi = \pi^\sigma \circ h$ and $g \circ \rho = \rho^\sigma \circ h$.
-Possible compositional identities involving polynomials over $\CC$ were explicitly classified by Ritt in~\cite{Ritt} and Ritt's work has been given a conceptually cleaner presentation and has been refined to give a very sharp answer to the question of which polynomials $a(x), b(x), c(x), d(x) \in \CC[x]$ satisfy $a \circ b = c \circ d$ by M\"{u}ller and Zieve in~\cite{MZ}.
-Here, we perform a combinatorial analysis of Ritt's theorem to explicitly describe the possible $h$, $\pi$, and $\rho$ in terms of decompositions of $f$ and $g$ as compositional products.
+Thus, the bulk of the technical work in this paper concerns the problem of describing those affine plane curves $C \subseteq \AA^2_\CC$ which are $(f,g)$-skew-invariant when $f$ and $g$ are disintegrated polynomials in the sense of the previous paragraph.
+It is not hard to reduce this problem to describing triples $(h, \pi, \rho)$ of polynomials satisfying $f \circ \pi = \pi^\sigma \circ h$ and $g \circ \rho = \rho^\sigma \circ h$ (see Proposition~\ref{curvetocomposition}).
+Possible compositional identities involving polynomials over $\CC$ were explicitly classified by Ritt in~\cite{Ritt} and Ritt's work has been given a conceptually cleaner presentation and has been refined to give a very sharp answer to the question of which quadruples of polynomials $(a,b,c,d)$ in $\CC[x]$ satisfy $a \circ b = c \circ d$ in~\cite{MZ}.

+Our combinatorial analysis of the ingredients of Ritt's theorem yields a refinement that is in some ways weaker and in other ways stronger than the ones in~\cite{MZ}.
+Applying our refinements of Ritt's theorem to the compositional equations involving $f$, $g$, $h$, $\pi$, and $\rho$, we explicitly describe all $(f,g)$-skew-invariant plane curves in terms of a decomposition of $f$ as a compositional product.